-Hulu is fast becoming a worthy competitor to the two most popular streaming companies: Netflix and Amazon Prime Video.
+Hulu is a worthy competitor to the two most popular streaming companies: Netflix and Amazon Prime Video.
 But when choosing between Hulu vs. Hulu Plus, which do you choose?

 Although the Hulu company was originally started in 2006, it wouldn’t be called “Hulu” until late 2007/early 2008, depending on your source.

-Today, Hulu has a handful of owners, including The Walt Disney Company, Comcast and Time Warner.
-According to their website, Hulu grew to over 17 million subscribers in 2017 – an increase of over 5 million subscribers from the 2016 numbers.
+Today, Hulu is fully owned by The Walt Disney Company.
+According to their website, Hulu grew to over 41 million subscribers in 2021 – an increase of over 28 million subscribers from 5 years prior.

 People are definitely using Hulu as a source of streaming TV and movies, and using it in large numbers.